Czech Republic Digital Nomad Visa - 2026 Update

 Professional Qualification in IT

-• Proof of relevant work experience in the tech industry.
+• Proof of freelance work in technology-related services.

 How to Apply for the Czech Republic Digital Nomad Visa – Step-by-Step Instructions

-Applying for the Czech Digital Nomad Visa involves several stages, from preparing documents to attending a visa appointment.
-Below is a clear breakdown of the process:
+Applying through the Czech Republic Digital Nomad Program involves several stages, from confirming your eligibility to registering your residence after arrival.
+Below is a step-by-step overview of the process.

 Step 1: Check Your Eligibility